-If desired, you can decide at the end whether to remove residual stock by 3+2-axis machining with the positoned axes or by simultaneous 5-axis machining.
+If desired, you can decide at the end whether to remove residual stock by 3+2-axis machining with the positioned axes, by simultaneous 5-axis machining or by 3-axis indexed machining.
 Tebis performs high-precision calculation of the remaining residual stock.
 Depending on the machining situation, you can interactively position the tool using the positoned axes or enable the fully automatic calculation of toolpaths for simultaneous 5-axis milling.

 With direct surface selection, multiple surfaces can be machined in a single pass with no additional design effort.

 ... with no additional design effort ...

 Specify any vectors between which the parties to be milled.
 The selected vectors determine the movement of the tool.
 If desired, you can optimize tool movement during programming: Check the tilt direction with the integrated tilt direction preview and adjust it interactively.